erichelgeson/erichelgeson.github.com/_posts/2011-07-24-photo-backup.md

 Current state is I have one copy, on 1 media type, on site.
 Not a good solution.

-While I ponder what plan to buy from CrashPlan and how long 200GB will take to upload, I’m making a backup to DVD which I’ll store offsite.
-I’ll do this quarterly delta’s.
+While I ponder what plan to buy from CrashPlan and how long 200GB will take to upload, I'm making a backup to DVD which I'll store offsite.
+I'll do this quarterly deltas.

-I couldn’t find a good backup solution (good == free, and no weird archive format) I chose to go the old fashion way, tar + split:
+I couldn't find a good backup solution (good == free, and no weird archive format) I chose to go the old fashion way, tar + split:

 * tar cvf /Volumes/500GB/20110724.tar Photos/
 * split -b 2240m 20110724.tar 20110724.tar.split.